KofiAnnan97/hardware_testing/README.md

 # hardware_testing
-A collection of scripts used to the functionality of hardware and hardware setups for Arduino and Teensy deployments.
+A collection of scripts used to test the functionality of hardware with various microprocessors.

 ## Overview of Scripts
 - Generic